ftrackhq/integrations/doc/developing/index.rst

 Developing
 **********

-Discover how to extend and modify ftrack connect pipeline for a tighter integration and more customisation options.
+Learn how to develop with the ftrack Connect pipeline Framework: download, build and deploy integration in order to tailor it to your studio needs.

-Refer to the :ref:`api_reference` for detailed information on the pipeline core API, find examples on how to develop your own customisations within the :ref:`tutorial`.
+Refer to the :ref:`api_reference` for detailed information on the pipeline core API.

+Find examples on how to develop your own customisations within the :ref:`tutorial`.

 .. toctree::
     :maxdepth: 2

     environment
     download
+    customise
     build
+    deploy